gbgabiola/100DaysOfCode/r1-log.md

 ## Day 73: October 09, Tuesday
 **Today's Progress**: Tackle all about the web and some mobile in internet section in pre-programming course.

+## Day 74: October 10, Wednesday
+**Today's Progress**: Started fCC again from scratch and finish the 1st section of RWD and went thought the learn.co functions and scope lab.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: